jxmot/zipremote/README.md

 ## Run!

 At a local command line run this from within the `client` folder - `php ./test_gettZipFile.php`.
+However you will need to complete the steps in [Preparation](#preparation).

 ## Preparation